 Cerberus, arm the AZ missiles.

 This missile pod materialized on Exeter's back Hard Point.
 When a target was locked, it would launch twenty-six homing missiles at the enemy.
-Having to dodge the DSRs and AZ missiles would be difficult for Orimura to do.
+Without a doubt, having to dodge the DSRs and AZ missiles simultaneously would be difficult for Orimura to do.
 Activating the new weapon, Cerberus modified the firing lines so that the missiles would split evenly and target the enemy from both the left and right.
-With the DSR fire down the middle, Orimura would be trapped in a kill box.
+With the DSR fire suppressing him as well, Ichika would be hard-pressed to come out of this one unscathed.

-Using his thrusters to increase the distance between he and Orimura once more, Church threw a displeased glare at his opponent as he deposited his damaged Konig-Wolf rifles.
-He noticed the other RC's on the edge of the field, watching the battle with amusement.
-Cecilia laughed derisively.
+Using his thrusters to increase the distance between he and Ichika once more, Church threw a displeased glare at his opponent as he allowed his damaged König rifles to dissipate.
+He noticed the other Representatives on the edge of the field, watching the battle with various expressions, though the most annoying one by far was the look of amusement on Cecilia's face.
+She in particular was laughing derisively as she watched the battle.

-"Is that the best that American piece of trash can do!
-I can't believe you thought you could beat Ichika with that!"
+"Is that the best that American piece of trash can do?
+I can't believe you thought you could beat an expert pilot like Ichika with that!"

-Church glared at the girl, but noted that most of the other RCs were thinking the same thing.
-At least it looked like it, from the looks on their faces.
-Well, except for Rin.
+The severity of this insult was greatly reduced when Ichika claimed to be far from an expert pilot over an open comm channel, but even so Church still glared at the girl.
+Unfortunately, he noted that most of the other Representatives seemed to be thinking the same thing.
+At least it looked like it, from the expressions on their faces.
+Only Rin appeared to be feeling differently.
 Still in the bleachers, she merely looked on with interest, not seeming to root for either side.
 In fact, it looked as though she were debating over which pilot to support.

-Warming up his thrusters for the series of close-range clashes about to take place, Church readied another special weapon in his other wrist HP.
+Warming up his thrusters for the series of close-range clashes about to take place, Church readied another special weapon in his other hand.
 Although technically this weapon was considered lethal even to shielded pilots, Church was hoping that Byakushiki's Absolute Defense would protect its pilot from serious harm.
-Despite the awe being experienced by the audience, Orimura was not distracted in the slightest.
+Despite the awe being experienced by the audience, Ichika was not distracted in the slightest.
 He simply readied Yukihira to meet Sieglinde.

-The two pilots ignited their thrusters and rocketed towards each other, and the meters between them dwindled rapidly.
-As one closed in on the other, both Church and Orimura aimed their respective blades at the torso of their opponent.
+The two pilots ignited their thrusters and rocketed towards each other, causing the distance between them to dwindle rapidly.
+As one closed in on the other, both Church and Ichika aimed their respective blades at the torso of their opponent.
 Church, at the last second, twisted his body in a way that evaded his enemy's attack while still landing his own.
 However, he only landed a glancing blow with Sieglinde, and Byakushiki's shields were still holding up after the encounter.

-As the two machines slid to a stop across from each other, Church noted the look of worry on Orimura's face.
-And he had good reason for it.
-Exeter was a much smaller unit than any I.S., and it also functioned like a human body instead of a mecha.
-Those two aspects made Exeter a very maneuverable machine, making close quarters difficult for any pilot.
-Of course, a smaller target also meant that he was harder to hit as well.
+As the two machines slid to a stop across from each other, Church noted the look of worry on Ichika's face, though he had good reason for it.
+Exeter was a much smaller unit than any I.S., and it also functioned like a human body instead of a mech.
+Those two aspects made Exeter a very maneuverable machine, making close quarters difficult for any enemy pilot.
+Compared to another I.S., Exeter was much smaller and therefore much harder to hit.

-As Orimura drew near, a small spike of conflict arose within the American operative.
-He was about to kill another human being.
-One close to his own age even.
-One with lots of friends and a sister, who would be heartbroken over his death.
+But as Byakushiki drew near, a small spike of conflict arose within the American operative.
+Niddhog was not a sparring weapon.
+Its only purpose was to annihilate.
+That being said, it was very likely that he was about to kill another human being.
+One close to his own age even, with lots of friends and a sister who would be heartbroken over his death.
 And for what?
 Following orders?

-He had mere seconds to reach a decision, and when Orimura was less than thirty meters away, he did.
-Church aimed Niddhog at the ground in-between he and his opponent, and braced himself for a massive shock wave and a lot of debris.
-As he fired the super weapon, the entire stadium was filled with a deafening clap that would have easily destroyed the hearing of Orimura and himself had they not been protected by their respective technologies.
-The wave of sound was followed by a wave of force, followed by tons of earth dislodged by the blast.
-Church, despite his attempts to the contrary, was blasted backwards by an impact greater than a bullet train, and he was flung all the way to the opposite end of the stadium.
-He slammed into the metal alloy wall, and despite the armor he was wearing, was instantly rendered unconscious by the impact.
+Either way, Church had mere seconds to reach a decision, and when Ichika was less than thirty meters away, he did.
+Deciding against committing murder at this time, Church aimed Niddhog at the ground in-between he and his opponent, and braced himself for a massive shock wave and a lot of debris.
+Having already charged the weapon, he had to fire it somewhere, and towards the audience was not the best idea.
+As he fired the super weapon in-between he and his foe, the entire stadium was filled with a deafening clap that would have easily destroyed the hearing of both pilots had they not been protected by their respective technologies.
+The wave of sound was accompanied by a wave of force, followed by tons of earth dislodged by the blast.
+Church, despite his attempts to the contrary, was blasted backwards by an impact greater than a bullet train, and was flung all the way to the opposite end of the stadium.
+He slammed through the shield and into the metal alloy wall, leaving a massive dent in the structure.
+Despite the armor he was wearing, he was instantly rendered unconscious by the impact, leaving everyone else to deal with the aftermath of this short, yet undeniably destructive battle.

 "...is he alright?"